 Mehnaz M. Afridi

-Professor Mehnaz M. Afridi teaches Judaism and Islam at Antioch University, Los Angeles.
+Professor Mehnaz M. Afridi is the Director of the Holocaust, Genocide and Interfaith Education Center at Manhattan College in the Bronx, where she teaches contemporary Islam and the Holocaust.
+The author of the 2017 title Shoah Through Muslim Eyes, she taught Judaism and Islam at Antioch University, Los Angeles.
 Originally from Pakistan, raised in Europe and the Middle East, she brings a multicultural perspective to Islam.
 Her deep interest in Judaism and Modern Jewish Diaspora has led her to numerous interfaith conferences, invitations by non-Muslims to expound on the intellectual and theological similarities between Jews and Muslims.
-Her recent research projects are focused in Italy, Muslims and Jews in Italian culture; she taught in Rome and recently received a grant from the National Endowment of Humanities to attend a seminar in Venice, Italy.
-Read a recent article about Mehnaz's "Ask a Muslim" lecture series.
-Visit her web site.
-In February 2008 she presented her talk, An Illuminated History of Jewish-Muslim Relations at Levantine Cultural Center.
+Her recent research projects are focused in Italy, Muslims and Jews in Italian culture; she taught in Rome and received a grant from the National Endowment of Humanities to attend a seminar in Venice, Italy.
+Read an article about Mehnaz’s “Ask a Muslim” lecture series.
+Mehnaz once presented her talk, An Illuminated History of Jewish-Muslim Relations at Levantine Cultural Center.

 Shohreh Aghdashloo has worked with and been a supporting member of The Markaz/Levantine Cultural Center since 2007, when she appeared on stage in a Levantine program with author Zara Houshmand and poet Sholeh Wolpé.
 In 2011, on behalf of the LCC, she received a Hollywood Foreign Press Association award.